-A salary differential of Fifty-five Dollars ($55.00) biweekly shall be paid incumbents of positions requiring bilingual proficiency as designated by the appointing authority and Human Resources Department Director.
-Said differential shall be prorated for unit members working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.
+A salary differential of Seventy Dollars ($70.00) biweekly shall be paid to incumbents of positions requiring bilingual proficiency as designated by their respective Department Heads or their designee.
+Said differential shall be prorated for employees working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.

-The County will continue to recruit and hire unit members based on a specific need for bilingual skills.
+The County will continue to recruit and hire employees based on a specific need for bilingual skills.

-All unit members hired to fill positions requiring bilingual skills will be tested for bilingual proficiency.
+All employees hired to fill positions requiring bilingual skills will be tested for bilingual proficiency.
 Employee requests for bilingual testing will be referred to the Human Resources Department Director’s designee whose decision regarding bilingual assignment shall be final.

 11.3 Continued Use of Bilingual Language Skill

-Unit members hired to fill positions requiring bilingual skills may be required to remain in bilingual pay positions.
-Unit members who were selected to fill positions requiring bilingual skills during the implementation of the bilingual program will be allowed to voluntarily leave such positions provided management can reasonably replace said unit members and there are sufficient positions within the classification that said unit member can fill.
-Nothing herein precludes any of the above specified unit members from promoting to higher classifications.
+Employees hired to fill positions requiring bilingual skills may be required to remain in bilingual pay positions.
+Employees who were selected to fill positions requiring bilingual skills during the implementation of the bilingual program will be allowed to voluntarily leave such positions provided management can reasonably replace said employees and there are sufficient positions within the classification that said employee can fill.
+Nothing herein precludes any of the above specified employees from promoting to higher classifications.

-All unit members in supervisory positions, as opposed to working lead persons, will not be eligible for bilingual pay.
+All employees in supervisory positions, as opposed to working lead persons, will not be eligible for bilingual pay.

 Administration of the bilingual pay plan will be the overall responsibility of the Human Resources Department.
-Any disputes concerning the interpretation or application of the bilingual pay plan shall be referred to the Human Resources Department Director whose decision shall be final.
+Any disputes concerning the interpretation or application of the administration of bilingual pay shall be referred to the Human Resources Department Director, whose decision shall be final.